-Agencies and offices of national, state, province, and local governments produce reports, statutes, documents, statistical data sets, and other materials that serve as primary sources for research in a range of humanities and social science fields.
-The years since World War II also gave rise to a number of intergovernmental organizations, like the United Nations, World Bank, International Monetary Fund, World Health Organization, NATO, and others, which also aggregate and generate important statistical, financial, and economic development-related literature.
+Agencies and offices of national, state, province, and local governments produce census reports, statutes, statistical reports and data sets, and other materials that serve as primary sources for research in a range of humanities and social science fields.
+The years since World War II also gave rise to a number of intergovernmental organizations, like the United Nations, World Bank, International Monetary Fund, World Health Organization, NATO, and others, which also aggregate and generate important statistical, financial, and economic development-related information.

 Until the 1990s, materials produced by governments and intergovernmental organizations were largely published in print, microform, and CD-ROM, and distributed gratis to repository libraries and national libraries.
 They were acquired by other libraries through exchange agreements and purchase.
 Laws, statutes, treaties, and other legal materials published by foreign governments were also distributed widely to repository libraries and actively collected by many of the major law libraries in the U.S., as source materials for the study of international law.